kagaimiq/jl-uboot-tool/README.md

 It is also used to find and choose devices when no '--device' argument was given.
 (until a proper solution is found)

+## Determining the size of a flash chip

+Since currently I haven't bothered to rip some SPI flash database (or make my own, at least with some basic entries representing most of the SPI flash chips used in chips -- or just a very basic size calculation relying on the flash chip ID, like I did in my very first JL dumper tool), if you want to dump the whole flash you have to examine the correct size by yourself.

+- If you look at the chip (provided you have a legitimate JL chip, and not a rebrand), specifically at the very end of the marking, you should see a number.
+This number represents the size of a flash chip in megabits.
+Sometimes this may be not a number so you should better rely on a different method below.
+- The flash ID universally contains a density code encoded as a log2 of the actual size in the last byte of the ID; e.g. for `0x856014` it's `0x14`, in decimal that would be 20, so `2^20` evaluates to `1048576` or 1 MiB.
+Thus the size parameter is going to be `1048576` or `0x100000` hex
+- In case of an external flash (e.g. in AC5xxx series or the flash-less AD14N variants) you can just look up that flash instead.

 ## Supported chips

 Realistically you can expect it to work with the AC690-AC696N series chips (BR17-BR25), for now.